Perfect for families, pets, walkers and cyclists

 Portobello Beach, a few miles from Edinburgh city centre, is a charming seaside suburb, with two miles of sand, making it perfect for swimming and sunbathing.
 It has a promenade and draws large crowds in good weather.
 Look out also for the splendid Victorian swimming pool, featuring an original Aerotone and Turkish baths.

 This long sandy and rocky beach is easily accessible.
 Close to the nature reserves, there are lots of wading birds to be seen feeding when the tide is out.
-There are also many rock pools along the beach which attract lots of wildlife.
-The East Lothian beach is popular with canoeists and windsurfers.
+It is also a great spot for wildflowers.
+There are many rock pools along the beach which attract lots of wildlife.
+The East Lothian beach is popular with canoeists, kitesurfers, kiteboarders and windsurfers.
 The beach is dog-friendly and there is even a dog exercise area.

 A glorious sandy beach from which there are extensive views of the Firth of Forth.
 Popular with families and ideal for walking, kite flying and kite surfing, windsurfing and canoeing.
 The sea buckthorn and sand dunes provide a haven for small birds.
 Keen walkers can walk to Gullane Point, from where there are spectacular views over Gullane Bay and The Firth of Forth beyond.

 Yellowcraig (sometimes known as Broad Sands Bay) is a natural cove beach with spectacular views of the 1885 lighthouse on Fidra Island, the inspiration for Robert Louis Stevenson famous tale Treasure Island.
 It is a very popular family beach, which offers nature trails, barbecue site (which must be pre-booked with East Lothian Council), and adventure play area.
-Horseback riding is also very popular at Yellowcraigs.
+There is also the Disperse sculpture in the woods and the dunes are perfect for wildlife such as butterflies.
+Horseback riding is very popular at Yellowcraigs.

 Long sandy stretch of North Berwick beach close to the town centre, providing great views of both Craigleith island and the famous Bass Rock.
-Great for families.
+Great for families, a perfect launch spot for sea kayakers and a renowned starting point for diving the Firth of Forth and its islands.

 Expansive sandy North Berwick beach at the Eastern end close to the harbour.
 Popular with families, there is a boat pond built into rocks which holds the water when the tide is out, providing a safe place for children to sail boats and paddle.
 On the harbour in North Berwick is the fabulous Scottish Seabird Centre.
 It is possible to take boat trips out to the seabird sanctuary on Bass Rock which is visible from the beach.